Association for Information Science and Technology: Vision

 To establish an information professionalism in the world by: Advancing knowledge about information; Providing analysis of ideas; Valuing theory, research, applications, and service; Nurturing new perspectives, interests, and ideas; Increasing public awareness of the information sciences and technologies and their benefits to society."

 Membership

 Originally membership was based on representatives nominated by scientific societies, professional associations, foundations, and government agencies.
 Changes made to the bylaws in 1952 opened the organization to any individual with interest in the dissemination of information.
 Today, fee-based memberships can be either individual or institutional, with no formal requirements to join as an individual.
 Similar to most organizations of its kind, ASIS&T offers benefits to its members in the form of subscriptions to publications, access to job assistance services (JobLine); and discounts to ASIS&T-sponsored events.

+Leadership

+The current President of ASIS&T is Ian Ruthven, Professor at the University of Strathclyde.
+The President-Elect is Maria Boon, Professor at the University of Illinois at Urbana-Champaign.
+A complete list of Past Presidents is listed on the ASIS&T website.
+The Board of Directors includes Chris Cunningham (Treasurer), Lu An, Timothy Dickey, Bhakti Gala, Lisa Hussey, Aylin Imeri, and Luanne Sinnamon.

+Lydia Middleton has served as the Executive Director of ASIS&T since May 2017.

 Publications

 In 1966, ADI began publication of the Annual Review of Information Science and Technology.
 Its successor organizations continued publishing the annual review under that title until 2011.